ptran779/TxChildrenHostitalHackathon/README.md

 Summer 2021

-All finish version for major OS are avaliable and should be found in completebuilt/ folder To use any of the version, download and unzip/untar them and run the binary
+All finish version for major OS are avaliable and should be found in completebuilt/ folder To use any of the version, you only need to download from the folder and unzip/untar the file and run the binary.

 ------------------------
 Linux and Window